hydro-informatics/hydro-informatics.github.io/numerics/telemac.md

 FRICTION DATA FILE       : 'friction.tbl'
 ```

-### The results file (SLF or MED)
+### The Results/Restart file (SLF or MED)

+A restart file stems from a previous TELEMAC simulation and does not need to exist at the beginning.
+A good option for visualizing the results file is the {ref}`PostTelemac plugin <posttm-install>` in QGIS.
+Restart files in MED format are typically processed with the ParaVis module in {ref}`SALOME <salome-install>` or ref}`SALOME-HYDRO <salome-hydro>`, which is featured in the {ref}`Telemac3d (MED) <chpt-telemac3d-med>` tutorial.

-The name format of the results file can be modified in the steering file with:
+The results/restart file can be define in the steering file as follows:
 ```
 /steering.cas
 RESULTS FILE             : 't2d_channel_output.slf'
 ```

-Because this file is generated by TELEMAC when the simulation is running, it does not need to exist for starting the simulation.
-A good option for visualizing the results file is the [*PostTelemac* Plugin in *QGIS*](../get-started/install-telemac.html#qgis)

-*MED* results files are typically processed with either [*SALOME*](../get-started/install-openfoam.html#salome) or [*SALOME-HYDRO*](../get-started/install-telemac.html#salome-hydro), which are featured in the [*Telemac3d*](../numerics/telemac3d) tutorial.
+The [Telemac2d docs](http://svn.opentelemac.org/svn/opentelemac/tags/v8p2r0/documentation/telemac2d/user/telemac2d_user_v8p2.pdf) (section 4.1.3) provide more explanations on the usage of results/restart files (e.g., for speeding up simulations).